Skip to content

 Sophos Firewall offers two ways to publish servers:

-- ****Server access assistant (DNAT): quick standard case for a single release. creates multiple rules automatically and puts them at the top of the rule base.
+• Server access assistant (DNAT): Suitable as a quick standard option for a single publication.
+The assistant creates several rules automatically and places them at the top of the rule base.

-- Manual DNAT Rule: more complex environments with alias IP, PAT, load balancing, special sources or deliberate rule design.
-Each field must be set and tested yourself.
+• Manual DNAT rule: Suitable for more complex environments with an alias IP, PAT, load balancing, specific sources, or a deliberate rule design.
+Each field must be set and tested individually.

 The wizard can be helpful because it not only creates an incoming DNAT rule, but depending on the selection it also creates a loopback rule, a reflexive SNAT rule and the appropriate firewall rule.
 This saves time, but is no substitute for checking the rules created.